apache/cordova-webos/README.md

 Set up your environment and install the skeleton app
 -----------------------------------------------------
-Open a terminal, and navigate to the root PhoneGap Palm folder (where this readme.md file is located).
+Open a terminal, and navigate to the root PhoneGap webOS folder (where this readme.md file is located).
 A Makefile resides here; running make here will package your application, and install it to either the emulator, or the device.
 Or you can run make on individual target tasks:

    - make js - builds phonegap.js from source javascript files to libs/phonegap.js
    - make copy_js - copies libs/phonegap.js to framework/phonegap.js - modify this path if you want phonegap.js in another location